datacommonsorg/import/docs/counters.md

 ### MCF_UnexpectedProperty

-**Description:** A regular `<property>: <value>` line was found without a preceding `Node` line to associate with
+A regular `<property>: <value>` line was found without a preceding `Node` line to associate with

 ### MCF_MalformedNode

-**Description:** Found a 'Node' without properties, or the value of the `Node` property was surrounded by quotes (must be non-quoted), or the value of the `Node` property included a comma (must be a unary value)
+Found a 'Node' without properties, or the value of the `Node` property was surrounded by quotes (must be non-quoted), or the value of the `Node` property included a comma (must be a unary value)

 ### MCF_MalformedComplexValue

-**Description:** Found malformed Complex value without a closing ] bracket
+Found malformed Complex value without a closing ] bracket

 ### MCF_LocalReferenceInResolvedFile

-**Description:** Found an internal 'l:' reference in resolved entity value
+Found an internal 'l:' reference in resolved entity value

 ### TMCF_MalformedEntity

-**Description:** When parsing the first (`Node: <value>`) line of a node in TMCF, the value did not have the required E: prefix to be an entity name
+When parsing the first (`Node: <value>`) line of a node in TMCF, the value did not have the required E: prefix to be an entity name

 ### TMCF_MalformedSchemaTerm

-**Description:** TMCF had a malformed entity/column; the value must have a '->' delimeter but this was not found
+TMCF had a malformed entity/column; the value must have a '->' delimeter but this was not found

 ### TMCF_UnsupportedColumnNameInProperty

-**Description:** TMCF properties as references to CSV columns are not supported yet
+TMCF properties as references to CSV columns are not supported yet

 ### TMCF_TmcfEntityAsDcid

-**Description:** In TMCF, value of DCID was an E: entity.
+In TMCF, value of DCID was an E: entity.
 Must be a C: column or a constant value instead.

 ### TMCF_UnexpectedNonColumn

-**Description:** Expected value to be a TMCF column that starts with 'C:' :: value, but it was not.
+Expected value to be a TMCF column that starts with 'C:' :: value, but it was not.

 ## Resolution Counters
 These counters are logged when there are errors assigning DCIDs to each node in